Coronavirus Universal Credit & Benefits

 This chapter urges you to think before you act.
 Is getting a mortgage right for you?
 Can you really afford it, or will you struggle to make each payment?
 Remember – renting isn't a dirty word.
 If it's either continuing to save up, or overstretching and having your first home repossessed – it's a no-brainer.

 In this chapter, we show you why the size of your deposit matters.
-It affects both how much you can borrow, and what interest rate you can borrow at.
+Especially in light of the coronavirus pandemic, your deposit affects how much you can borrow, and what interest rate you can borrow at.
+You'll likely need a minimum 10% deposit (and for many a 15% deposit will be the reality).
 Plus, find out if there are any Government mortgage schemes that can help you get on the ladder sooner than you think.

 The days when lenders offered mortgages willy nilly are long gone.
 Getting the best mortgage deal doesn't just need a decent deposit, you now need a good credit score too.
 Yet there's hope.
 This chapter shows you how to maximise your chances.